×

 With Aura, an unattended direct cremation plan is available for a fixed price of £1,695, regardless of where you live.
 This covers all the essentials, including cremation fees, collection and care of the person who has died, a simple coffin, and the return of ashes.
 If you’d rather spread the cost, Aura offers flexible monthly payment options over 12 to 24 months, with no extra charges.

-Choosing a prepaid funeral plan lets you lock in today’s prices and secure your chosen services in advance.
+Choosing a prepaid funeral plan allows you to agree the cost of services in advance.
 Once the plan is fully paid and active, there’s usually nothing more for your loved ones to pay for the included arrangements, helping to protect them from rising funeral costs.

 Is it worth paying for a funeral plan?